winglang/docsite/blog/2024-02-26-true-composable-templates.md

 }
 ```

-This code snippet illustrates how Wing enables developers to concentrate on what their code is
+This code snippet illustrates how Wing enables developers to concentrate on what their code is meant to do,
-meant to do, rather than getting entangled in the operational details.
-It’s about ensuring all
+rather than getting entangled in the operational details.
-parts of the application can communicate andoperate without the developer needing to intervene manually.
-In the above example the developer of
+It’s about ensuring all parts of the application can communicate and operate without the developer needing to intervene manually.
-the bedrock resource, doesn’t know of the callee that is going to use it.
-It does know what is
+In the above example the developer of the bedrock resource, doesn’t know of the callee that is going to use it.
-required in order to use itself with other resources.
-The system identified this indirect
+It does know what is required in order to use itself with other resources.
-composition of resource and call the onLift method of the Bedrock model with the callee as the host.
+The system identified this indirect composition of resource and call the onLift method of the Bedrock model with the callee as the host.

 #### The Real Value of Using Wing
-The conversation highlighted an important aspect of using templates — the potential for
+The conversation highlighted an important aspect of using templates — the potential for customization to make them fit for any project.
-customization to make them fit for any project.
-Yet, Wing's true value lies in its foundational
+Yet, Wing's true value lies in its foundational approach to building applications.
-approach to building applications.
-It's designed for developers who want to go beyond the
+It's designed for developers who want to go beyond the limitations of templates,
-limitations of templates, offering a platform where components not only fit together by design but
-also adapt and evolve as the project grows.
-When a project grows, they grow outside the boundaries
+offering a platform where components not only fit together by design but also adapt and evolve as the project grows.
-of what we initially thought should be the template version, the project setup and architecture
+When a project grows, they grow outside the boundaries of what we initially thought should be the template version,
-needs to allow developers to modify their architecture by allowing developers to refactor and
-change patterns in the way that fits the current business requirements.
+the project setup and architecture needs to allow developers to modify their architecture by allowing developers to refactor and change patterns in the way that fits the current business requirements.

 ## Conclusion
-The Product Manager’s insights brought an important dimension to the discussion about Wing versus
+The Product Manager’s insights brought an important dimension to the discussion about Wing versus templates.
-templates.
-While templates, even with customization options, offer a quick start, Wing provides a
-deeper level of integration and flexibility.
-It fosters an environment where development is not
+While templates, even with customization options, offer a quick start, Wing provides a deeper level of integration and flexibility.
-just about adapting a template to fit but about creating a tailored, efficient, and scalable
+It fosters an environment where development is not just about adapting a template to fit but about creating a tailored,
-solution from the outset.
-Wing represents a shift towards more dynamic and adaptable cloud
+efficient, and scalable solution from the outset.
+Wing represents a shift towards more dynamic and adaptable cloud development,
-development, where the focus is on innovation, scalability, and the seamless integration of diverse
+where the focus is on innovation, scalability, and the seamless integration of diverse components.
-components.